ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

                                              command=self.runModel)
 ```

-- As with previous examples, the `command` parameter will point to a function that will be in charge of running our model.
+- As with previous examples, the `command` parameter will point to a function in charge of running our model.

 The simplest version of a function for running the model would look like such: